Policy on Permanent Residence Sponsorship

 3. Costs and Fees.
 It is within the discretion of the college or school within the university to provide funding toward attorney and filing fees associated with the permanent residence process.

 Total legal fees for a permanent resident application can range from $5000-$6000 depending on the complexity of issues involved.
 If a college or school agrees to fund legal fees, the foreign national will be required to sign a statement of a minimum of a three-year commitment of employment to the university.
 If a foreign national decides to leave the university before the three-year employment commitment has been satisfied, he/she must reimburse the college or school for the amount incurred on a prorated basis.

 4. Senior Vice President for Accreditation, Academic and Student Affairs.
 It is the responsibility of the foreign national to forward all documentation to ISSS.
-ISSS will secure all necessary signatures from the Office of the Executive Vice President and Chief Operating Officer.
+ISSS will secure all necessary signatures from the Office of the Vice President for Accreditation, Academic and Student Affairs.
 No other persons are permitted to sign immigration documents on behalf of the university, including a G-28 form, “Notice of Entry of Appearance as Attorney or Representative,” which is a limited power of attorney assigning outside counsel to act on the university’s behalf.

-Phase IV: Office of International Student and Scholar Services (ISSS)
+Phase IV: Office of International Student & Scholar Services (ISSS)

 ISSS will require the three letters mentioned in order to evaluate the case for institutional sponsorship of permanent residency.
 The letters are: (1) the Department Request Letter addressed to the dean, (2) the Dean’s Response Letter to the Department, and (3) the Individual’s Commitment Letter addressed to the Sponsoring Department.
 ISSS will review all documents and forward a formal recommendation to the Senior Vice President for Accreditation, Academic & Student Affairs for an official signature.

 Phase V: The University